bsmoehring/jpsTools/README.md

 - Download openstreetmap data for a specific area.
   In terms of being able to manually edit the data I recommend using `JOSM` (JavaOpenStreetMap-Editor)
 - Save the data of your choice as an .osm file
-- Define input and output
+- Define input and output in config.Config.inputFile and config.Config.outputPath
 - Run jpsTools.osmImport.main()